michielpost/NEOGravatar/readme.md

 - Add
 This operation adds or updates a base64 image string to the storage of the smart contract.
 The Sha1 hash of the public address is used as storage key.
 Before adding the image to the storage, the smart contract checks if the user that is calling the smartcontract is the owner of the address he wants to submit a new image for.
 This is done by `Runtime.CheckWitness`
+Parameters: operation name: 'add', creator address, base64 string

 - Delete
 This operation deletes an image from the smart contracts's storage.
 Only the owner of the address can remove the image.
+Parameters: operation name: 'delete', creator address

 ## Website